Tigers vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Tigers Betting Records & Stats

-- Detroit's games have gone over the total in 29 of its 57 chances.
+- Games involving Detroit have gone over the total set by sportsbooks in 30 of 58 chances this season.

-- In eight games with a line this season, the Tigers have a mark of 3-5-0 against the spread.
+- The Tigers have an against the spread record of 3-6-0 in nine games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!